Iwaizumi doesn't know what's wrong with Oikawa.

 Oikawa claps his hands and Kageyama jerks backwards.
 His eyes go wider when he takes Oikawa in and the other three third years.

 "Hiiiii," Hanamaki calls and Iwaizumi smacks him.
-He's doing a lot of smacking recently and he admits it's good practice for his spiking hand.
+He's doing a lot of hitting recently and he admits it's good practice for his spiking hand.

 "We're not here to take you out, if you're worried about that," Matsukawa supplies.